Interface Issues: Errors, Discards, Duplex, Speed, Port Status, and PoE

 Key Takeaways

-• Interface counters help separate physical errors, congestion drops, administrative shutdowns, and policy blocks.
+• Interface counters separate physical errors, congestion discards, administrative shutdowns, and policy blocks.

-• Errors such as CRC, runts, giants, and late collisions often point to physical media or duplex problems.
+• CRC errors, runts, giants, and late collisions point to physical media, MTU, or duplex problems.

-• Duplex and speed mismatches can cause poor throughput even when the link light is on.
+• Duplex and speed mismatches cause poor throughput even when the link light is solid.

-• PoE troubleshooting includes power budget, device class, cable quality, port configuration, and standards compatibility.
+• PoE troubleshooting spans power budget, IEEE standard, device class, cable quality, and port configuration.

 Interface Issues and Counters

 An interface can be up and still unhealthy.
-Network+ troubleshooting expects you to read clues from switch, router, firewall, access point, and endpoint interfaces.
-The most useful questions are: is the port administratively enabled, is link present, did speed and duplex negotiate correctly, are errors increasing, are packets being discarded, and is power being delivered when required?
+N10-009 expects you to read clues from switch, router, firewall, access point, and endpoint interfaces.
+The diagnostic questions are: is the port administratively enabled, is link present, did speed and duplex negotiate correctly, are errors increasing, are packets being discarded, and is power being delivered when required?

 Port Status